 I don't see my chat analytics in Restream Analytics.
 Please, make sure Restream Chat is used during the streaming session(s).
 It is required to have Restream Chat open during your broadcasts for chat metrics to be calculated.

 Why does the number of average viewers (or another metric) differ in Restream Analytics and on an end platform?
 It is possible that the number of average viewers (or other metrics) you see in Restream Analytics would be slightly different from what you see on Twitch, YouTube, or other end platforms.
 We pull data from end platforms every few seconds.
-Therefore, some particular timestamps or resolution can slightly differ from what end platforms use to calculate the same metric when we calculate aggregated metrics.
+Therefore, some particular timestamps or resolutions can slightly differ from what end platforms use to calculate the same metric when we calculate aggregated metrics.

 Is it possible to export Restream Analytics data as a CSV or PDF?
 No. Unfortunately, it is not possible at the moment.